South Africa

 How to buy a vehicle at auction

-Are auction vehicles worth it
+Are action vehicles really worth it?

 How vehicle auctions work

-Understanding the process of buying a vehicle at auction will help you be better prepared and improve your chances of making a successful bid on a worthwhile purchase.
+Understanding the process of buying a vehicle at an auction will help you be better prepared and improve your chances of making a successful bid on a worthwhile purchase.

-Find a vehicle
+Step 1: Find a vehicle

 • Make sure the dealer is reputable and the vehicle meets your criteria.

-Register
+Step 2: Register

 • Provide the required documents (ID, proof of residence and bank statements to show affordability) and necessary auction house paperwork.